 7. 'Eligible' by Curtis Sittenfeld

 Everyone loves a good romance, especially during the darkest months of the year.
 Cheer your post-holiday blues up with a Jane Austen-inspired story from Prep author Curtis Sittenfeld.
 In Eligible, Pride and Prejudice gets a 21st-century update that includes Crossfit and Paleo diets, reality TV dating shows, and an American-style Bennet family unlike one you've ever seen.
 Funny and heartfelt, this is the perfect after Christmas gift for your Jane Austen-loving self.

-8'Hidden Figures: The American Dream and the Untolf Story of the Black Women Mathmaticians Who Helped Win the Space Race' by Margot Lee Shetterly
+8. 'Hidden Figures: The American Dream and the Untold Story of the Black Women Mathematicians Who Helped Win the Space Race' by Margot Lee Shetterly

 Since you're going to want to see the Taraji P. Henson-starring film this winter, make sure you read the Hidden Figures book by Margot Lee Shetterly first (you know the original is always better.)
 The true story of the previously uncredited and unheard of black female mathematicians whose calculations helped NASA launch their space program, Hidden Figures is an inspirational tale that proves women can change the world, and just the kind of story you deserve to give yourself.

 9. 'Hungry Heart: Adventures in Life, Love, and Writing' by Jennifer Weiner

 If you're a writer, or just an avid reader, give yourself the post-holiday gift of creative nourishment in the form of Jennifer Weiner's latest nonfiction collection, Hungry Heart.
 Covering everything from sex and body image to family and death to writing and beyond, Weiner's reflective essays, much like her fiction, are smart, poignant, and touching.